SenZmaKi/Senpwai/README.md

 During installation Python 3.11 will be automatically installed if not present, as a result Senpwai consumes ~500 MBs of disk space but if you already had Python 3.11 then ~250 MBs.

 Senpwai WON'T work If you were to ever uninstall Python 3.11.
-Also to completely remove Senpwai (don't know why you would though), post-uninstallation also uninstall Python 3.11 unless you use it outside of Senpwai.
+Also to completely remove Senpwai (don't know why you would though), post-uninstallation also uninstall Python 3.11 and if you use HLS mode uninstall FFmpeg too unless you them outside of Senpwai.
+If you don't know how to, just look up a guide.

 </details>